 Clipper vs. Bic Lighter Showdown

-When it comes to getting perfectly lit, your Butler is here to help.
+When it comes to getting perfectly lit, Your Hippie Butler is here to help.

 The right lighter can upgrade a smoke session for newcomers and seasoned pros alike.
 We’ve done our research in hand-picking the very best tools for the discerning smoker, so let’s talk about lighters.